 - 5. No later than January 31 of each year, ABmunis issues a call for resolutions to be considered at ABmunis Convention during the Resolutions Session. - 6.
 The call includes information on: - a.
 ABmunis resolutions policy and process, including a resolution writing guide and template; - b.
 ABmunis prioritization policy and process, so that Members understand how ABmunis identifies the level of engagement it invests in various issues; - c.
 Strategic initiatives approved by the Board, so Members are aware of where ABmunis is focusing its attention and resources; and - d.
-The Resolutions Library, so Members are aware of past resolutions and ABmunis actions on them as well as resolutions that are due to expire at that year's Convention as per Section 61 of this policy.
+The Resolutions Library, so Members are aware of past resolutions and ABmunis actions on them as well as resolutions that are due to expire at that year's Convention as per Section 71 of this policy.

-Movers and Seconders
+Movers

-- 7. Resolutions may be sponsored by: - a.
+- 7. Resolutions may be sponsored by:

+- a.
 A single Member's council.

-Resolutions sponsored by a single Member must be seconded by another Member's council; - b.
+- b.
 The councils of a group of Members.

-All group sponsored resolutions are deemed to be seconded; or - c.
-The Board. - 8.
-The sponsor of a resolution is deemed to have moved the resolution and is referred to as the "mover".
+- c.
+The Board.

+- 8. The sponsor of a resolution is deemed to have moved the resolution and is referred to as the "mover".